 Surprisingly, even once you get past the cost issue, parties are still often reluctant to enter into a shareholders’ agreement.
 While there are many explanations for this phenomenon, I feel the marriage analogy probably explains it best.
 Just as couples who are about to get married are often reluctant to consider entering into a prenuptial agreement; entrepreneurs starting a business are also reluctant to enter into a shareholders’ agreement.
 As a business lawyer, I’ve heard all the rationalisations for not entering into a shareholders’ agreement – “we’ve been best friends for years, I trust him implicitly”; “she’s my sister, if I can’t trust her, who can I trust?”; “this business is going to be so successful, there’ll be no reason for us to fight”; you get the picture.
 Moreover, if the partners have already worked together for some time, they may feel that a verbal agreement will suffice and that negotiating a shareholders’ agreement is a sign of a lack of trust by one shareholder towards the others.

 But just like a couple about to get married, the best time to form a consensus is right before the formation of the partnership, when everyone is amicable and amenable.
 By the time there’s something worth fighting about, consensus will be far more difficult (and expensive) to obtain.
-If there is no shareholders’ agreement in place and problems arise, instead of paying me to prepare a shareholders’ agreement earlier on, they will have to go through the much more costly process (both from a monetary and emotional perspective) of shareholder dispute resolution with Duncan, or face the premature demise of the business and their relationship.
+If there is no shareholders’ agreement in place and problems arise, instead of paying me to prepare a shareholders’ agreement earlier on, they will have to go through the much more costly process (both from a monetary and emotional perspective) of shareholder dispute resolution with our litigation team, or face the premature demise of the business and their relationship.

 The legal fees associated with the preparation of a shareholders’ agreement can be mitigated quite effectively by consultation with various other professionals such as accountants and insurance brokers and, of course, by careful planning.
 To begin with, thought must be given to the share structure of the company.
 Consideration must also be given to the purchase price of the shares and how they will be paid for.
 Often shares are acquired for a nominal price with cash being injected by way of a shareholder’s loan.
 Additionally, shareholders may wish to consider owning their shares through different vehicles such as a holding company or a family trust or even having their shares issued to a spouse or their children.
 At this point of the planning process, I strongly urge my clients to consult with their accountants to work through the tax planning issues.
 Too many entrepreneurs ignore this important first step only to find that they have a major tax problem when they are exiting the business.
 Even the most skilled lawyer or accountant cannot necessarily fix a problem “after the fact”.
 For instance, if your shareholdings are not structured properly for the two years preceding your exit, the $750,000 lifetime capital gains exemption may not be available to you.